zhengjing123/Time-Series-Project/README.md

 ## Question:

-Given the Melbourne temperatre data from 1971 to 1990, analyze its pattern (trend & seasonality) and perform anomaly detection, then model the time series using SARIMA and make predictions for Melbourne temperature in 1991. <br>
+Given the Melbourne temperatre data from 1971 to 1990, analyze its pattern (trend & seasonality), perform anomaly detection, model the time series using SARIMA, then make predictions for Melbourne temperature in 1991. <br>